OCIP Feasibility Studies are Critical to Determine Viability

 David Grenier is the Managing Director and Principal Consultant at C-RISK, LLC.

-C-Risk is a risk management consulting company that provides strategies and insights on wrap-up insurance programs to project owners in the public and private sector who are involved with large capital construction projects.
+C-Risk is a risk management consulting company that provides strategies and insights on construction insurance programs and risk financing for project owners in the public and private sector who are involved with large capital construction projects.

 Why settle for less than a complete Risk Management Solution?